 PHB-accumulating lines of switchgrass and the model plant Arabidopsis have been generated.
 Metabolite profiles (non-targeted GC-MS analysis), the acyl-CoAs accumulations (LC/MS/MS), and transcriptomic profiles were compared between PHB accumulating plants and control plants.
 Transcriptomic and metabolomic data were evaluated using exploRase (MetNet Platform, http://metnetDB.org) software to analyze and visualize omics data.

 Using systems biology approaches, this study help to understand the metabolic changes upon bioplastic accumulation in plants.
 The understanding from this study would help finding the way to optimize bioplastic accumulation in Arabidopsis and switchgrass, and also provide a step toward to understand systematic changes upon foreign material accumulation in plant.

 Choi, Suh-yeon, "Metabolomic and transcriptomic analysis of polyhydroxybutyrate (PHB) accumulating Arabidopsis and switchgrass: Unveiling metabolic consequences of bioplastic accumulation in plant plastids" (2009).
 Graduate Theses and Dissertations.
-Paper 10822.
+10822.